 The Company encourages its key associates, including Messrs.
 Cammarata, Campbell and Lesser, to realize certain annual goals (tied to pre-tax income) which are set by the ECC early in each fiscal year, through the Company's Management Incentive Plan ("MIP").
 Executive officers' MIP awards are based upon the results of the Company's operating businesses.
-If targets are not met, there is either no MIP award payment or a reduced award payment based on a percentage $% \left({{{\left[{{{\left[{{{\left[{{{c{{\rm{m}}}}} \right]}}} \right.} \right]}{\rm{max}}}} \right)$ of the target realized.
+If targets are not met, there is either no MIP award payment or a reduced award payment based on a percentage of the target realized.
 If results exceed target, the executive officer could earn up to a maximum of two times target depending upon the performance above goal.
-The target and maximum award percentages are set by the ECC according to the responsibilities of the individual executive and are reflected in their respective employment agreements.
-For fiscal 1995, the MIP payments to Messrs.
-Cammarata, Campbell and Lesser equalled 14%, 9% and 17% of their respective fiscal year salaries.
-Mr. Cammarata's target award was 50% of salary.
-During fiscal year 1995, based on Company performance, actual incentive payments for Messrs.
-Cammarata, Campbell and Lesser reflect below target awards.
-In the case of Mr. Cammarata, the annual MIP incentive award was 27% of target goal performance.
+The target and maximum award percentages are set by the ECC according to the responsibilities of the individual executive.
+For fiscal 1996, the MIP payments to Messrs.
+Cammarata, Campbell and Lesser equalled 16%, 12% and 19% of their respective fiscal year 1996, based on Company performance, actual incentive payments for Messrs.
+Cammarata, the annual MIP incentive award was 33% of target goal performance.